CurrieJL/CurrieJL/README.md

 ## Hello and thank you for visiting!👋

-I'm Jake Currie, a spatial data analyst, data engineer, and student.
-I enjoy building enriched datesets from various sources to facilitate efficient analysis.
+I'm Jake Currie, a spatial data analyst, data engineer, and continuous student of data techonologies.
+I enjoy building enriched datesets from various sources to facilitate efficient analysis and visualization.

 ### Technologies and Tools I use:
 - Languages: **Python**, **SQL**, **PL/pgSQL**, **JavaScript**